wifinigel/wiperf/mkdocs/docs/config.ini.md

 ### test_interval

-(WLANPi only) This is the interval (in minutes) at which we would like to run the performance tests.
+(WLAN Pi only) This is the interval (in minutes) at which we would like to run the performance tests.
 The recommened minimum is 5, which is also the default.

 (Note: if this setting is too low, scheduled tests may try to run before the previous test sequence has completed, which could cause gaps in your data)